oseyosey/CCDS/README.md

 ## Data Selection Methods

- We consider four classes of data selection in this work, that represent three different levels of compute.
+ We consider four classes of data selection in this work, that represent four different levels of compute.

 ### Lexicon-Based